 Dennis Hird replied to Curzon: "My Lord, when you speak of Ruskin College you are not referring merely to this institution here in Oxford, for this is only a branch of a great democratic movement that has its roots all over the country.
 To ask Ruskin College to come into closer contact with the University is to ask the great democracy whose foundation is the Labour Movement, a democracy that in the near future will come into its own, and, when it does, will bring great changes in its wake".

-Students of Ruskin College were forbidden to speak in public without the permission of the executive committee.
-In an effort to marginalise Dennis Hird, new rules such as the requirement for regular essays and quarterly revision papers were introduced.
+New rules such as the requirement for regular essays and quarterly revision papers were introduced.
 "This met with strong resistance from the majority of the students, who looked upon it as one more way of making the connection with the University still closer...
 Most of the students had come to Ruskin College on the understanding that there would be no tests other than monthly essays set and examined by their respective tutors, and afterwards discussed in personal interviews with them."
-(31)
+(30)

 Dennis Hird received very little support from other advocates of working-class education.
 Albert Mansbridge, the